Exemptions

 CCA full exemption application

 1. CCA programme graduates should apply for full exemption within six months from the conferment of the CCA programme, i.e. the date of award of their master’s degree (the six-month period).
-The Institute reserves the right to decline full exemption applications if CCA programme graduates fail to meet the studentship maintenance requirement and relevant CCA policies set out below.
-CCA full exemption applications later than 24 months from the conferment of the master degree will not be accepted.
+The Institute reserves the right to decline full exemption applications if CCA programme graduates fail to meet the studentship registration and maintenance requirement and relevant CCA policies below.
+CCA full exemption applications later than 24 months from the conferment of the master's degree will not be accepted.

-2. CCA full exemption applications made after the six-month period are subject to payment of the administrative charges:
+2. Administrative charges shall apply to CCA full exemption applications made after the six-month period as follows:

-1. An additional administrative charge of HKD700 will be charged for ALL late applications, and
+1. An additional administrative charge set for the applicable financial year will be charged for ALL late applications, and

 Application period made from the award of qualification Late application charge